416121jokarem/BaliRaja/README.md

 Create a FAST2SMS account and get an API key.
 Now change the same in the alert model(Alert.py).<br />
 Create an OpenWeather account and get an API key.
 Now change the same in the alert model(Alert.py).<br />

-# What runtime the developer need ?
+# What runtime the developer needs ?